Skip to content

 Why is my guppy spitting out food?

-This may happen if the food is too large, stale, or if the fish is stressed or sick.
-It is natural to spitout some food while gulping but not all.
+This can happen if the food is too large, stale, or if the fish is stressed or unwell.
+Occasionally spitting out a piece while gulping is normal; consistently rejecting all food is not.

 Can guppies eat mosquito larvae?